bbowen1036/pacmn/README.md

 ### Netlify
 This game is hosted with Netlify.
 Netlify is a serverless cloud deployment experience which makes Continuous Deployment a breeze by connecting to this github repository.
 ### Parcel
-Due to the small project size, Parcel was the perfect choice for a bundler.
+Due to the small project size, Parcel was the perfect choice for a bundler which required no configuration.